Leveling Up as Learning Organizations |

 12 PM | Lunch (@ Greens)

-A creative, exploratory session focused on how firms are reimagining learning experiences themselves.
-We’ll look at real examples of experimentation across the industry: hybrid and flipped learning models, short modular content, authentic expert-led video, AI-supported content creation and retrieval, learning paths, and alternatives to the traditional “live training, recorded and archived” approach.
+An interactive, case-driven session exploring how leading firms are reimagining learning experiences in practice.
+Through a series of participant presentations and facilitated discussions, we’ll examine real experiments across the industry: hybrid and flipped models, short modular content, authentic expert-led video, AI-supported content creation and retrieval, learning paths, and alternatives to the traditional “live training, recorded and archived” approach.

 4:30 PM | Day One Reflections